Salt Lake City: Climate

 Salt Lake City features large variations in temperatures between seasons.
 During summer, there are an average of 56 days per year with temperatures of at least 90 °F, 23 days of at least 95 °F, and 9 days of 100 °F. However, average daytime July humidity is only 22%.
-Winters are quite cold but rarely frigid.
-While an average of 127 days drop to or below freezing, and 26 days with high temperatures that fail to rise above freezing, the city only averages 6.3 days at or below 10 °F. The record high temperature is 107 °F, which occurred first on July 26, 1960, July 13, 2002, June 16, 2021, July 17, 2022, and most recently September 7, 2022, while the record low is -30 °F, which occurred on February 9, 1933.
+Winters are cold but rarely frigid.
+While an average of 127 days drop to or below freezing, and 26 days with high temperatures that fail to rise above freezing, the city averages 6.3 days at or below 10 °F. The record high temperature is 109 °F, which occurred on July 12, 2026, while the record low is -30 °F, which occurred on February 9, 1933.

 During mid-winter, strong areas of high pressure often stagnate over the Great Basin, leading to strong temperature inversions.
 This causes air stagnation and thick smog in the valley from several days to weeks at a time and can result in the nation's worst air-pollution levels.
-This same effect will also occasionally play a role in the summer months, causing tropospheric ozone to peak in July & August, but in 2015 it started at the beginning of June.
+This same effect will also occasionally play a role in the summer months, causing tropospheric ozone to peak in July and August, but in 2015 it started at the beginning of June.
 In 2016 Salt Lake's air quality was ranked 6th worst in the nation by the American Lung Association.
 It received an F grade for both ozone and particulate matter.
 Particulate pollution is considered especially dangerous, as the tiny pollutants can lodge deep in lung tissue.
 Both ozone and particulate pollution are associated with increased rates of strokes, heart attacks, respiratory disease, cancer and premature death.
 Outdoor air particulates have been associated with low and very low birth weight, premature birth, congenital defects, and death.

 Severe drought and water diversions have shrunk the Great Salt Lake by two-thirds and reduced it to its lowest recorded levels, resulting in hundreds of square miles of dry lake bed and exposing millions of people living in the fast-growing metropolitan region to dust storms laced with arsenic and other toxic chemicals.
 Around 65% of the diverted water goes to agriculture, but demand for water is soaring as Utah's population grows.